14-Inch vs. 16-Inch MacBook Pro Buyer's Guide: Six Key Differences

 Other MacBook Options

-If you are looking for an Apple silicon MacBook Pro, but the latest M1 Pro and M1 Max models are out of your price range, there is the M1 MacBook Pro, which starts at $1,299.
-This is $700 cheaper than the 14-inch MacBook Pro, and is a good option for users who want a machine that is more capable than the MacBook Air, but something more affordable than the high-end MacBook Pro.
+If you are looking for an Apple silicon MacBook Pro, but the latest M2 Pro and M2 Max models are out of your price range, there is the M2 MacBook Pro, which starts at $1,299.
+This is $700 cheaper than the 14-inch MacBook Pro and is a good option for users who want a machine that is more capable than the MacBook Air, but something more affordable than the high-end MacBook Pro.

-The M1 MacBook Pro is an entry-level model, featuring a 13.3-inch display, Touch ID, two Thunderbolt 4 ports, the Touch Bar, and a 720p webcam.
-It is a more consumer-oriented and less capable machine compared to the high-end MacBook Pro, but is more than adequate for most users.
+The M2 MacBook Pro is an entry-level model, featuring a 13.3-inch display, Touch ID, two Thunderbolt 4 ports, the Touch Bar, and a 720p webcam.
+It is a more consumer-oriented and less capable machine compared to the high-end MacBook Pro, but it is more than adequate for most users.

-The 16-inch MacBook Pro is $500 more than the 14-inch model, so you should be sure that you need the additional display area, battery life, and High Power Mode capability to justify this.
-That being said, if you upgrade the 14-inch model to the same M1 Pro with 10-core CPU and 16-core GPU that the 16-inch model starts with, the price difference shrinks to $200.
+The 16-inch MacBook Pro is $500 more than the 14-inch model, so you should be sure that you need the additional display area, battery life, and perhaps even High Power Mode support to justify its higher price.
+That being said, if you upgrade the 14-inch model to the same M2 Pro with 12-core CPU and 19-core GPU that the 16-inch model starts with, the price difference shrinks to $200, and it may be worth opting for the larger model – especially if you could take advantage of its longer battery life.